Data Efficient Human Intention Prediction: Leveraging Neural Network Verification and Expert Guidance: Related Work

 where $\delta_i$ is the adversarial perturbation and $\epsilon$ is the maximum allowable perturbation.
 Early works \cite{szegedy2014intriguing, goodfellow2015explaining} efficiently estimate the adversarial perturbations based on the gradient direction.
 However, \cite{moosavidezfooli2016deepfool} showed that the estimation in the gradient direction might be inaccurate, and thus, makes the trained model sub-optimal.
 Recent work \cite{cheng2020cat} proposes to adaptively adjust the adversarial step size during the learning.
-Based on the idea of curriculum learning, \cite{zhang2020attacks} proposes to replace the traditional inner maximization with a minimization, which finds the adversarial data that minimizes the loss but have different labels.
+Based on the idea of curriculum learning, \cite{zhang2020attacks} proposes to replace the traditional inner maximization with a minimization, which finds the adversarial data that minimizes the loss but has different labels.
 The adversarial data generated via the minimization is also known as the \textit{friendly adversarial data}.

-On the other hand, neural network verification provides a provably safe way to find the adversarial samples with minimum perturbations, which are the \textit{most friendly adversaries}.
-In fact, many works on neural network verification \cite{bastani2017measuring} have shown that using the adversarial samples from verification is effective for adversarial training.
-However, these methods might incorrectly take false adversaries as true adversaries, which might harm the model training.
-Moreover, they only improve the local robustness of the trained model around the training data, and thus, have limited capacity to improve the generalizability of the network in real situations.
+Although it has been shown that adversarial training can improve NN robustness against adversarial attacks, whether it can maintain the performance on clean data is unclear since it might mix true and false adversaries as mentioned in adversarial data augmentation.
+Moreover, adversarial training only improves the local robustness around the training data, and thus, has limited capacity to improve the network performance if the training data is scarce.